May 30th, 2022

 They challenge you and inspire progress.
 And isn’t that the entire point?

 During a divorce, you’ll need expert guidance as you begin to rebuild your life.
-Armed with a quality therapist and my Ultimate Divorce Starter Kit, you’ll have the direction you need to not only stay afloat, but rebuild your life on your own terms.
+Armed with a quality therapist and my Divorce Survival Program, you’ll have the direction you need to not only stay afloat, but rebuild your life on your own terms.